jaapdeheer/GeneralsWiki/SourceCode/Builds/build_with_msvc22.md

 1. **Visual Studio 2022**

 - Ensure that the necessary C++ development components, **including MFC**, are installed.
+- For _vcpkg_ builds, you also must have **vcpkg** installed, which you can find under individual components.

 >[!NOTE]
 > You must have the MFC components installed to compile the source code.
 You can find it in Visual Studio Installer.